Leo-Chu/Machine_learning_for_spectrum_sensing/README.md

 test0.py includes a basic LSTM based  spectrum_sensing methods;

-If you get any question for our codes, please contact: leochu@sjtu.edu.cn or uestcahcl@gmail.com;
+If you get any question for our codes, please contact: uestcahcl@gmail.com;

 We are glad to help you in spectrum sensing using macheine learning methods.